781flyingdutchman/background_downloader/README.md

 Progress updates will be sent periodically, not more than twice per second per task.
 If a task completes successfully, the `DownloadProgressCallback` is called with a `progress` value of 1.0.
 Failed tasks generate `progress` of -1, cancelled tasks -2 and notFound tasks -3.

 Because you can use the `progress` value to derive task status, you can choose to not receive status updates by setting the `progressUpdates` parameter of a task to `DownloadTaskProgressUpdates.progressUpdates` (and you won't need to register a `DownloadStatusCallback`).
 If you don't want to use any callbacks (and just check if the file exists after a while!) set the `progressUpdates` parameter of a task to `DownloadTaskProgressUpdates.none`.

+If instead of using callbacks you are listening to the `Filedownloader.updates` stream, you can distinguish progress updates from status updates by testing the event's `.isProgressUpdate` or `.isStatusUpdate` and interpret the `.statusOrProgress` field as a double or `DownloadTaskStatus` respectively.

 ## Simplified use